 As time goes by, the ukulele has spread out from Hawaii and eventually managed to reach every continent of the world.

-Nowadays, it’s actually an instrument that brings joy to thousands of people around especially to those who wants a unique and relaxing sound.
+Nowadays, it’s actually an instrument that brings joy to thousands of people around especially to those who want a unique and relaxing sound.

 The ukulele is a four-stringed musical instrument made from wood that resembles a small classical guitar.
 It produces a distinctive sound that instantly takes us to tropical environments.